graphprotocol/graph-node/docs/environment-variables.md

 - `GRAPH_GRAPHQL_MAX_OPERATIONS_PER_CONNECTION`: maximum number of GraphQL
   operations per WebSocket connection.
 Any operation created after the limit will return an error to the client.
 Default: unlimited.
+- `GRAPH_SQL_STATEMENT_TIMEOUT`: the maximum number of seconds an individual SQL query is allowed to take during GraphQL execution.
+Default: unlimited

 ## Miscellaneous